rparrish/Presentations/RStudio Intro/RStudio_Introduction.md

 text
 =====

 Now that we have (or are close to having) a system-wide distribution of R and RStudio, would you be willing to take the September PAIG and give an introduction to R?
-I’m thinking the basics of using files vs the console, maybe knitr (though a full meeting devoted to the principles and practice of reproducible research is also warranted), how to install new packages, some of the essential packages from your perspective, and how to learn R (maybe pointing to something like swirl but also where you go when you need help, possibly online courses, whatever).
+IÂ’m thinking the basics of using files vs the console, maybe knitr (though a full meeting devoted to the principles and practice of reproducible research is also warranted), how to install new packages, some of the essential packages from your perspective, and how to learn R (maybe pointing to something like swirl but also where you go when you need help, possibly online courses, whatever).

 Intended Audience